gitlabhq/omnibus-gitlab/doc/update/gitlab_13_changes.md

 Both fresh installs and upgrades will still continue to use 11.7, but users can manually upgrade to 12.3 following the [upgrade docs](../settings/database.md#upgrade-packaged-postgresql-server).
 Note that PostgreSQL 12 is not supported for Geo deployments in GitLab 13.3 and is planned for the 13.4 release.

+## 13.6

+### PostgreSQL 12.4 support

+PostgreSQL 12.4 is being shipped as the default version for fresh installs.
+Users can manually upgrade to 12.4 following the  [upgrade docs](../settings/database.md#gitlab-133-and-later).